cimentadaj/RECSM_R_Course/Class 3/Slides/slides.md

 An introduction to functions
 ========================================================

-- R has evolved so fast that there thousands of functions.
+- R has evolved so fast that there are thousands of functions.
 - Around 250,000 to be more exact!
 190 times more than SAS.

-- We don't have enough time to cover functions, for that, see [here](http://adv-r.had.co.nz/Functions.html)
+- We don't have enough time to cover functions, for that, see [here](http://adv-r.had.co.nz/Functions.html).
-- Today we'll cover the basics!
-Let's start
+- Today we'll cover the basics.
+Let's start!

 An introduction to functions
 ========================================================